common-fate/docs-archive/docs/approvals/deploying-granted/00-deploying-granted.md

 gdeploy init
 ```

 Now, let's put some stuff in your cloud.
-Assume the correct AWS profile and run:
+Assume the privileged AWS role in the account you wish to deploy Granted Approvals and run:

 ```
 gdeploy create
 ```

 The deployment should take a few minutes to complete.
-If it's successful, your Granted deployment will now be online.
+If it's successful, your Granted Approvals deployment will now be online.
 But you can't use it without a user.
 Let's make one.

 ```
 gdeploy users create --admin -u YOUR_EMAIL_ADDRESS
 ```

-You'll get an email with a temp password.
-Now we can run:
+You'll get an email with a temporary password.
+To get the dashboard URL where you can login with the temporary password we can run:

 ```
 gdeploy dashboard url
 ```

-To get the dashboard URL where you can login with the temp password.
 Once that's done, you should see this:

 ![](/img/approvals-getting-started/02-home.png)

 Congrats!
 You've now 10x'd deploying Granted.
-If you want more details on what just happened, check out the subpages of this *Deploying Granted* section.
+If you want more details on what just happened, check out the subpages of this _Deploying Granted_ section.

 To start using Granted, check out adding [Access Providers](/granted-approvals/providers/access-providers).